blacklabelops-legacy/packercentos/README.md

 This project includes scripts for uploading and managing the box on [Atlas](https://atlas.hashicorp.com/).
 The scripts are described in this [Tutorial](/tutorials/versioningWithAtlas.md).

+## Notes

+### Installing Updates

+The build includes the command 'yum update' in order to contain the latest packages.
+Some people does not want this behavior because the package versions will be dependent on the moment you build the image.
+In this case remove the script 'updateAll.sh' and 'reboot.sh' from the build file.

+### Reboot for CentOS

+This packer build contains a reboot loop for CentOS 7.
+The latest CentOS ISO does not always contain the latest kernel and updating the kernel als means that the image needs a reboot.
+Otherwise after running 'yum update' the Virtualbox Guest Additions will stop working and vagrant will timeout when mounting external directories.

+Always include the following scripts in sequence in order to make 'yum update' work in this image:

+1. scripts/updateAll.sh
+2. scripts/reboot.sh

 ## References

 * [Vagrant Homepage](https://www.vagrantup.com/)